-Imagine Richard Nixon calling strikes and balls while Jimi Hendrix steps into the box to hit.
+Imagine Richard Nixon calling strikes and balls as an umpire while Jimi Hendrix steps into the box to hit your fastball.
 That sort of thing.
 Maybe not literally, but we need stories like what Pittsburgh Pirates pitcher Dock Ellis claimed he saw while tossing his infamous LSD no-hitter in 1970.

 If you've never heard this story, it's a doozy.
 It will leave your head spinning, though maybe not as much as Ellis' on June 12 that year.

 To understand why or how someone would ever take LSD before pitching an entire baseball game, you first have to understand Dock Phillip Ellis.
 He was fiery, rebellious, and unpredictable but also bubbling with talent.
 He was flashy and flamboyant but down-to-earth, friendly and hysterical.